The Clear Edge

 • Revenue: $52K → $78K (+50%)

-They didn’t get better at pitching.
-They stopped abandoning closed sales.
-Every closed client now generates 2-4 additional sales through retention, reactivation, or referrals.
+Key insight: They didn’t get better at pitching; they simply stopped abandoning closed sales, and every closed client now generates 2–4 additional sales through retention, reactivation, or referrals.

 These three templates cover 80% of the content needs.
 Create them once, reuse forever.